 Every spring, the Village of Covington Glen outside Nashville becomes a bustling Renaissance scene.
-At the center is Castle Gwynn, a full-size replica of a 12th century Welsh border castle, built in the 80s with two five-story towers.
-Here, the year is 1566 and artisans and performers have come to impress Queen Elizabeth.
+At the center is Castle Gwynn, a full-size replica of a 12th century Welsh border castle.
+Built in 1980 with two five-story towers, Castle Gwynn continues to grow and expand every year.
+At the castle, the year is 1563 and artisans and performers have come to impress Queen Elizabeth.

-In addition to tours of the castle, visitors can enjoy stages of entertainment and roving musicians, more than 60 artisans, jousting tournaments, human chess matches and camel rides.
+In addition to tours of the castle, visitors can enjoy stages of entertainment and roving musicians, more than 60 artisans, jousting tournaments, human chess matches and man-powered rides.

 Kids’ activities also include a children's knighting ceremony, costume contest, arts and crafts area, and an interactive stage performance with Robin Hood and Maid Marian.

-The annual Tennessee Renaissance Festival, recently voted one of the top 10 family-friendly renaissance fairs in the country by Family Vacation Critic, takes place every weekend in May and Memorial Day.
+The annual Tennessee Renaissance Festival, recently voted one of the top 10 family-friendly renaissance fairs in the country by Family Vacation Critic, takes place the first four weekends in May and Memorial Day.

 Ticket prices are $20 for adults and $7 for children ages 6 to 12.
 Children 5 and under are free.
 Visit TNRenfest.com for opening weekend ticket specials.